 traditional "State of the Probate and Family Court" address.
 She

 thanked conference attendees for the work they do day in and day

 out.
 Now more than a year into her term as chief justice, Ordoñez

 talked about the creation of a pilot program designed to settle

 cases where the majority of the contested issues have already been

 resolved.
-Ordoñez also reminded everyone the importance of taking
+Ordoñez also reminded everyone about the importance of

 Saturday programming included panel on navigating a DCF